Hillman

-Hillman was a British automobile marque created by the Hillman-Coatalen Company, founded in 1907, renamed the Hillman Motor Car Company in 1910.
+Hillman was a British automobile marque created by the Hillman-Coatalen Company, founded in 1907, and renamed the Hillman Motor Car Company in 1910.
 The company was based in Ryton-on-Dunsmore, near Coventry, England.
-Before 1907 the company had built bicycles.
+Before 1907, the company had built bicycles.
 Newly under the control of the Rootes brothers, the Hillman company was acquired by Humber in 1928.
-Hillman was used as the small car marque of Humber Limited from 1931, but until 1937 Hillman did continue to sell large cars.
-The Rootes brothers reached a sixty per cent holding of Humber in 1932 which they retained until 1967, when Chrysler bought Rootes and bought out the other forty per cent of shareholders in Humber.
+Hillman was used as the small-car marque of Humber Limited from 1931, but Hillman continued to sell large cars until 1937.
+The Rootes brothers reached a 60% holding in Humber in 1932, which they retained until 1967, when Chrysler bought Rootes and bought out the remaining 40% of Humber's shareholders.
 The marque continued to be used under Chrysler until 1976.